kirkofypsi/7DWorkProblemModel/README.md

 ## Our reports

-In the coming months, the __Culturama__ will publish numerous reports on work problems in different organizations.
+__Culturama__ publishes reports on workplace problems in different organizations both here and on our [website](https://culturama.is).
 Our findings are based on the analysis of millions of employee opinions from hundreds of global organizations across various industries.

 Here is list of reports that have been published thus far:
 * [The most characteristic work problems per industry](reports/industry_report_22_09_21.md) - __September 2021__